 Most people who have metabolic syndrome have insulin resistance.
 The body makes insulin to move glucose (sugar) into cells for use as energy.
 Obesity, commonly found in people with metabolic syndrome, makes it more difficult for cells in the body to respond to insulin.
-If the body cannot make enough insulin to override the resistance, the blood sugar level increases, and type 2 diabetes can result.
+If the body can’t make enough insulin to override the resistance, the blood sugar level increases, and type 2 diabetes can result.
 Metabolic syndrome may be a beginning of the development of type 2 diabetes.

-The American Heart Association (AHA) recognizes metabolic syndrome as a problem of growing concern, especially for those older than 60.
-Research suggests that more than 47 million Americans have it.
-Because the population of the United States is aging, and because metabolic syndrome prevalence increases with age, the AHA has estimated that metabolic syndrome soon will become the primary risk factor for cardiovascular disease, ahead of cigarette smoking.
+Because the population of the United States is aging, and because metabolic syndrome prevalence increases with age, the American Heart Association has estimated that metabolic syndrome soon will become the primary risk factor for cardiovascular disease, ahead of cigarette smoking.
 Increasing rates of obesity are also thought to be related to the increasing rates of metabolic syndrome.

 According to the National Heart, Lung and Blood Institute, the cluster of metabolic factors involved includes:

 The NHLBI and AHA recommend a diagnosis of metabolic syndrome when a person has 3 or more of these factors.

 Experts don't fully understand what causes metabolic syndrome.
 This is because several factors are interconnected.
 Obesity plus a sedentary lifestyle contributes to risk factors for metabolic syndrome.
 These include high cholesterol, insulin resistance, and high blood pressure.
 These risk factors may lead to cardiovascular disease and type 2 diabetes.